readthedocs/readthedocs.org/docs/guides/search-indexing.rst

-If you have content inside the main node that isn't relevant to the page (like navigation items, menus, or search box), make sure to use the correct role for it.
+If you have content inside the main node that isn't relevant to the page (like navigation items, menus, or search box), make sure to use the correct role or tag for it.

-Read the Docs will ignore nodes with the following roles:
+Roles to be ignored:

 - ``navigation``
 - ``search``

+Tags to be ignored:

+- ``nav``

 Example: